PaulMares/cs336-f23-project/README.md

 - `server-addr`: The IPv4 address of the server application, **must be set for the client and standalone applications to work**.
-- `client-addr`: The IPv4 address of the client or standalone application, **must be set for the standalone application to work**.
+- `source-addr`: The IPv4 address of the client or standalone application, **must be set for the standalone application to work**.
 - `source-port`: The port that the client will bind to when communicating with the server. (default value: 9876)